run2cmd/dotfiles/README.md

 ## Installation

-Clone this project into WSL2 instance and Run `install.sh` to install all tools.
+Clone this project into WSL2 instance and Run `install.sh all` to install all tools.

 After 1st install new `dotfiles-update` link is created to which will be available on PATH.
+Run `dotfiles-update help` to list available options.

 ## Technology stack